autoscalr/terraform-provider-autoscalr/README.md

   region = "us-east-1"
 }
 provider "autoscalr" {
-  // You either need to specify the api_key here or via the AUTOSCLAR_API_KEY enviroment variable
+  // You either need to specify the api_key here or via the AUTOSCALR_API_KEY enviroment variable
   //api_key = "yourKey"
 }